-In 2021, the committee reviewed the financial impact of the implementation of IFRS hedge accounting on all commodity and related currency hedges, the acquisition of Brookfield Renewable Ireland, the implementation of the new EU taxonomy reporting, and lastly, the impact from the increased energy prices on the risk management procedures and the financial statement.

-Furthermore, the committee continued to assess the claim made by the Danish Tax Agency requiring further Danish taxation of our British offshore wind farms Walney Extension, Hornsea 1, and Race Bank (added during the year), and lastly, it reviewed the progress in IT security.
+In 2022, the committee reviewed the continued material impact from the volatile energy prices on the risk management procedures and the financial statement, the current and future hedging framework, the financial impact of the acquisition of Ostwind, impairment on our property, plant and equipment, as well as the continued implementation of the EU taxonomy reporting framework.
+Furthermore, the committee continued to assess the claim made by the Danish Tax Agency requiring further Danish taxation of certain of our British offshore wind farms, and lastly, it reviewed the progress in IT security.

 Our Internal Audit function reports to the Audit & Risk Committee and is independent of our administrative management structures.
 Internal Audit enhances and protects the organisational value by providing risk-based and objective assurance, advice, and insight.
-The focus for Internal Audit is auditing and advising on our core processes, governance, risk management, control processes, and IT security.
+The focus for Internal Audit is to audit and advise on our core processes, governance, risk management, control processes, and IT security.

-The Chairman of the Audit & Risk Committee is responsible for managing our whistle-blower scheme.
+The Chair of the Audit & Risk Committee is responsible for managing our whistle-blower scheme.
 Internal Audit receives and handles any reports submitted.
-Our employees and other associates may report serious offences, such as cases of bribery, fraud, and other inappropriate or illegal conduct, to our whistleblower scheme or through our management system.
-In 2021, five substantiated cases of inappropriate or unlawful behaviour were reported through our whistle-blower scheme.
-Four cases related to the workplace environment, while one case concerned IT security.
+Our employees and other associates may report serious offences, such as cases of bribery, fraud, and other inappropriate or illegal conduct, to our whistle-blower scheme or through our management system.
+In 2022, eight substantiated cases of inappropriate or unlawful behaviour were reported through our whistle-blower scheme.
+Six cases related to good business conduct policy violations, while one case concerned IT security, and one case concerned the workplace environment.
 None of the reported cases were critical to our business, nor caused adjustments to our financial results.
-None of the cases required a police report.
+One case required a police report.
 Whistle-blower cases are taken very seriously, and we continuously enhance the awareness of good business conduct through education and awareness campaigns to minimise future similar cases.

 You can read more about the Audit & Risk Committee and the terms of reference for the committee at orsted.com/audit-risk-committee.